-How do you create a short film or a feature length film with no top of the range Nikon D5?
+How do you create a cinematic film with no top of the range Nikon D5?
 With no connections to a production company?
 With no affiliation to a distributor?

 Well, fortunately for you this isn’t a barrier any!
 All you need is an idea and your smartphone.
 No joke, some films are filmed with just a camera phone and a captivating script and have won awards.

 How to create a cinematic film with your smartphone

 So here are 6 key tips to keep you on track to achieving the (not so) impossible dream:

 The story is key!
 No doubt about it.
 You have to captivate your audience, take them on a journey – a rollercoaster.
 Keep them guessing, keep them thinking, keep them wondering “What next?!”.

 Develop your story into a masterpiece by following these steps here.

 Make sure your plan is watertight and ensure you stick to it.
 This will save you time and money.
 The final product will be far better as well.
 A disorganised team, who are unsure of where to go or what to do is a disaster waiting to happen.

 There are plenty of apps on the market but the two we highly recommend to get that crisp footage:

 You need stability for the film.
 You cannot have shaky footage (unless meant) in you short/feature film.
 You will lose the audience and it will make the footage look amateur.
 Ensure you have the right equipment to create a stable image, whether it’s setting it up on a table or buying a cheap gorilla tripod.